 Providing a safe space for teenage girls to learn to bring light into the world.

-Our Advocates Workshop invites leaders, practitioners, and advocates to share, learn, and train in best practices that end sexual violence.
+Advocates Connect and Advocates Workshops invite leaders, practitioners, and advocates to share, learn, and train in best practices that end sexual violence.
 Advocates are able to strengthen networks and share resources to build stronger systems.